slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 "To keep young kids behaving on a car road trip, have a bag of their favorite candy and throw a piece out the window each time they misbehave."
 -- Kevin Kelly*

 However some people are not ready to accept your vision.
-And «givers» attract «takers»: remember that you don't owe them anything.
+And «givers» attract «takers»: remember that you don’t owe them anything.

 > *"Do not teach a starving man to fish."*